-Sustainable investment: means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable Does this financial product have a sustainable investment objective? investment: means an investment in an Yes 🛑 🔛 No economic activity that contributes to an environmental or social It will make a minimum of It promotes Environmental/Social objective, provided that ustainable investments with an (E/S) characteristics and while it the investment does environmental objective: % does not have as its objective a not significantly harm sustainable investment, it will have a any environmental or social objective and minimum proportion of 10 % of in economic activities that qualify sustainable investments that the investee as environmentally sustainable companies follow good under the EU Taxonomy governance practices. $\times$ with an environmental objective in economic activities that do not in economic activities that qualify The EU Taxonomy is a qualify as environmentally as environmentally sustainable classification system sustainable under the EU under the EU Taxonomy laid down in Regulation Taxonomy (EU) 2020/852, $\mathbf{X}$ with an environmental objective establishing a list of It will make a minimum of in economic activities that do not environmentally sustainable investments with a qualify as environmentally sustainable economic social objective: \\% sustainable under the EU activities.
+That Taxonomy Regulation does not lay down a list of socially $\times$ with a social objective sustainable economic activities.
+Sustainable It promotes E/S characteristics, but investments with an will not make any sustainable environmental investments objective might be aligned with the Taxonomy or not.